 Interestingly, gefilte fish is not fried across most of the world.
 If I’d had to guess which nation had thought to immerse the balls in hot oil, I would probably have said America.
 No, apparently it’s we Brits who came up with the chopped and fried fishball.
 Well done us!

-Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
-Click here to sign up.
-(I’ll never pass on your email address to anyone.)
+If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe.
+(Of course, I’ll never pass on your email address to anyone.)

 Chopped and fried gefilte fish balls